Fiono11/decentralized_threshold_signing_service/README.md

 6. **Shutdown the relay server:**
    - `Ctrl+C` in the relay server terminal (non Docker) or `docker compose stop relay-server`
    - Verify that both peers maintain their direct WebRTC connection

+### Threshold Key Generation Steps

+After establishing a peer-to-peer connection, each peer can participate in the distributed key generation (DKG) process to generate a shared threshold public key.
+The following steps must be performed by **each peer** in the threshold signing group:

+#### Prerequisites

+Before starting the threshold key generation process, ensure that:
+- Both peers are connected to the relay server
+- Both peers have registered their SS58 addresses with proof of possession
+- Both peers have established a direct WebRTC connection with each other (see steps 1-5 above)

+#### Step-by-Step Process

+**For Peer 1 (First Browser - `http://localhost:5173`):**

+1. **Generate AllMessage:**
+   - In the "Threshold Signing (SimplPedPoP)" section, enter your secret key in the "Secret Key" field (e.g., `0x473a77675b8e77d90c1b6dc2dbe6ac533b0853790ea8bcadf0ee8b5da4cfbbce`)
+   - In the "Recipients" field, enter the SS58 addresses of **all participants** (including yourself), separated by commas (e.g., `5CXkZyy4S5b3w16wvKA2hUwzp5q2y7UtRPkXnW97QGvDN8Jw,5Gma8SNsn6rkQf9reAWFQ9WKq8bwwHtSzwMYtLTdhYsGPKiy`)
+   - Enter the threshold value (e.g., `2` for a 2-of-2 threshold)
+   - Click "Generate AllMessage"
+   - Verify you see: "✓ AllMessage generated successfully"
+   - The AllMessage will be displayed in hex format below the button

+2. **Send AllMessage to Peer 2:**
+   - Click "Send AllMessage to Connected Peer"
+   - Verify you see: "✓ AllMessage sent successfully to connected peer"
+   - The AllMessage is now sent to Peer 2 via the WebRTC connection

+3. **Receive AllMessage from Peer 2:**
+   - Wait for Peer 2 to send their AllMessage
+   - Verify you see: "✓ AllMessage received and stored" in the output log

+4. **Process AllMessages to Generate Threshold Key:**
+   - Once you have both your generated AllMessage and the received AllMessage from Peer 2, click "Process AllMessages (Generate Threshold Key)"
+   - Verify you see: "✓ Threshold key generated successfully"
+   - The threshold public key will be displayed in SS58 format in the UI
+   - Both peers should generate the **same** threshold public key

+**For Peer 2 (Second Browser - `http://localhost:5174`):**

+1. **Generate AllMessage:**
+   - In the "Threshold Signing (SimplPedPoP)" section, enter your secret key in the "Secret Key" field (e.g., `0xdb9ddbb3d6671c4de8248a4fba95f3d873dc21a0434b52951bb33730c1ac93d7`)
+   - In the "Recipients" field, enter the SS58 addresses of **all participants** (including yourself), separated by commas (e.g., `5CXkZyy4S5b3w16wvKA2hUwzp5q2y7UtRPkXnW97QGvDN8Jw,5Gma8SNsn6rkQf9reAWFQ9WKq8bwwHtSzwMYtLTdhYsGPKiy`)
+   - Enter the threshold value (e.g., `2` for a 2-of-2 threshold)
+   - **Important:** The threshold value and recipient list must be **identical** for all peers
+   - Click "Generate AllMessage"
+   - Verify you see: "✓ AllMessage generated successfully"

+2. **Send AllMessage to Peer 1:**
+   - Click "Send AllMessage to Connected Peer"
+   - Verify you see: "✓ AllMessage sent successfully to connected peer"

+3. **Receive AllMessage from Peer 1:**
+   - Wait for Peer 1 to send their AllMessage
+   - Verify you see: "✓ AllMessage received and stored" in the output log

+4. **Process AllMessages to Generate Threshold Key:**
+   - Once you have both your generated AllMessage and the received AllMessage from Peer 1, click "Process AllMessages (Generate Threshold Key)"
+   - Verify you see: "✓ Threshold key generated successfully"
+   - The threshold public key will be displayed in SS58 format in the UI
+   - **Verify that the threshold public key matches the one generated by Peer 1**

+#### Important Notes

+- **Recipient List Consistency:** All peers must use the **exact same** recipient list (same SS58 addresses in the same order) when generating their AllMessages.
+The recipient list should include all participants in the threshold signing group.

+- **Threshold Value:** All peers must use the **same threshold value**.
+For example, if you have 2 participants and want a 2-of-2 threshold, both peers must enter `2`.

+- **AllMessage Exchange:** Each peer must send their AllMessage to all other peers and receive AllMessages from all other peers before processing.
+The order of sending/receiving does not matter, but all AllMessages must be collected before processing.

+- **Threshold Key Verification:** After processing, all peers should generate the **identical** threshold public key.
+If the keys differ, verify that:
+  - All peers used the same recipient list
+  - All peers used the same threshold value
+  - All AllMessages were correctly exchanged
+  - All secret keys correspond to the SS58 addresses in the recipient list

+- **Key Storage:** The generated threshold public key, SPP output message, and signing keypair are stored in browser memory and can be used for subsequent threshold signing operations.

 ### Cleanup